matrix-org/matrix-spec-proposals/proposals/3059-federated-rate-limits.md

 or equal (`maximum`, `max`, `lte`, `less_or_equal`), greater (`greater`, `minimum_exclusive`, `minex`), less (`less`, `maximum_exclusive`, `maxex`).
-`roles` is reserved and meant to include an unordered list of roles for a future role-based access control. `roles_operator` is a combinatoric operator that is going to be applied to the user's roles and role limiting scope (`roles`) to evaluate whether the rate limit applies to a given user.
-The valid combinatoric operators are `include_min({n})`, include at least `n` roles from the list, `include_max({n})`, include at most `n` roles from the list, `include({m},{n})`, include at least `m` and at most `n` roles from the list, `include({n})`, include exactly `n` roles from the list, `exclude_min({n})`, exclude at least
+`roles` is reserved and meant to include an unordered list of roles for a future role-based access control. `roles.operator` and `users.operator` are combinatoric operators that are going to be applied to the user's MXID (`users`), or user's roles and role limiting scope (`roles`) to evaluate whether the rate limit applies to a given user.
+The valid combinatoric operators for roles are `include_min({n})`, include at least `n` roles from the list, `include_max({n})`, include at most `n` roles from the list, `include({m},{n})`, include at least `m` and at most `n` roles from the list, `include({n})`, include exactly `n` roles from the list, `exclude_min({n})`, exclude at least